cyclic-software/www/content/posts/how-a-phishing-scampage-works.md

 <script type='text/javascript'> str='x3Cx21x44x4Fx43x54x59x.....2Fx68x74x6Dx6Cx3E'; document.write(unescape(str.replace(/x/g,'%'))); </script>
 ```

-This code obfuscated, encoded to hide its contents - in case the we or another host is doing static analysis during deployment.
-Most crawler bots do not execute javascript so the contents would be obfuscated from them also.
+This code obfuscated, encoded to hide its contents.
+Most crawler bots do not execute javascript.
+The contents would also be hidden from a host like us that is doing static analysis during deployment.
 When loaded in a victim's browser, `document.write` renders those malicious jQuery `$`'s.

 <p align="center">